it-akumi/github-merge-bot/README.md

 ====
 Try to merge pull request automatically and notify its result to slack when a review is requested

+## Usage
+After a deployment, add Webhooks to your repositories and set the Payload URL to endpoint of your API Gateway.

+Now this bot is ready.
+When you add reviewers to your pull request, it will be automatically merged.
+Then the result will be notified to your slack channel.

 ## How to deploy
 You can deploy github-merge-bot as follows.